amareb/Apple-website-with-React/README.md

 ## Acknowledgments

-Thanks to EvangadiTech and Adugna Bekele.
+Thank you to EvangadiTech and Adugna Bekele.